sztupy/kossuth-map/README.md

 You can also change the styling on the output by changing any of the other values, please consult the start of the  `generate_data.js` file about the available options.

+In the generated output you can find the following files:

+* `.png` and `.svg` depicting the Voronoi-graph, the potential points, and the top X clusters that were selected including details on where they are, and how far they are from the closest node.
+* `.geojson` showing all of the nodes, and the selected clusters along with some metadata.
+The bounday of the country is also included for reference.
+* `.json` additional file containing the following details:
+  * `boundingBox`: the bounding box of the country and the nodes
+  * `points`: the list of all potential points where there is a local maximum for distance - along with the distance itself, and where that point lies.
+The format is `[[pointLon,pointLat],[destinationLon,destinationLat],distanceInKm]`
+  * `destinations`: the list of all potential points filtered down by clustering points that are close to each other out.
+This will effectevily partition the country up into clusters that are cover similar areas
+  * `statistics`: this will contain some average and median calculations.
+The main thing to note here is the `destMedian`, as this will show the median value of the distances of the clusters.
+As the clusters will effectively cover similar areas, this means half of the country will be covered by half of the clusters, and the other half by the others.
+So the median distance would mean that you have a 50% chance to be in a cluster where no matter where you are you are closer to a node than the specified distance.
+In other words if someone drops you off randomly in the country it's likely you'll be at most this distance to the nearest node.

 Examples
 --------